dl7oap/gp2icom/README.md

 * using CW the uplink is mode CW and the downlink will be USB
 * the script try to turn of repeater shifts (DUP+, DUP-)
 * the script try to turn of the transceiver RIT

-# GQRX Support

-This script also adds support for up to three Gqrx instances to act as panadapters, or to use as separate receivers.
-The frequencies that the Gqrx instances are tuned to are in sync with the radio main and sub VFO's.
-The Gqrx ports that this script will send frequency information to are defined by PORT_GQRX_VHF, PORT_GQRX_UHF, and PORT_GQRX_SHF.